restic/restic/doc/design.rst

 The field ``id`` holds a unique ID which consists of 32 random bytes, encoded in hexadecimal.
-This uniquely identifies the repository, regardless if it is accessed via SFTP or locally.
+This uniquely identifies the repository, regardless if it is accessed via a remote storage backend or locally.
 The field ``chunker_polynomial`` contains a parameter that is used for splitting large files into smaller chunks (see below).

 Repository Layout
 -----------------

 The ``local`` and ``sftp`` backends are implemented using files and directories stored in a file system.
-The directory layout is the same for both backend types.
+The directory layout is the same for both backend types and is also used for all other remote backends.

-The basic layout of a repository stored in a ``local`` or ``sftp`` backend is shown here:
+The basic layout of a repository is shown here:

 ::